 The court finds that Count Twelve of the indictment adequately sets forth the elements of the crime where it alleges that defendant committed Rape in the First Degree on 14 May 2011 against complaining witness-two and Criminal Sexual Act in the First Degree on 2 May 2011 against complaining witness-one.
 Count Twelve of the indictment was not charged to the Grand Jury in a vacuum, but along with legally sufficient evidence of Rape in the First Degree committed against complaining-witness-two on 14 May 2011 and Criminal Sexual Act in the First Degree committed against complaining witness-one on 2 May 2011.
 The evidence presented to the Grand Jury established the facts and sequence of events, allowing the Grand Jury to conclude that there was legally sufficient evidence that defendant committed the offense of Rape in the First Degree against complaining witness-two, having previously committed the offense of Criminal Sexual Act in the First Degree against complaining witness-one.
 All the elements of Predatory Sexual Assault were established by the evidence presented and the indictment as a document notifies defendant regarding when, where and of what he stands accused.

 Furthermore, the indictment includes separate charges for the specific violent sexual offenses committed against each complainant.
 These charges set forth the specific violent sexual offenses, the specific elements of each offense and the dates upon which they were perpetrated against the respective complainants.
-It is the combination of these separately charged, enumerated sex crimes, which act as the underlying offenses and aggravating factors.
+A Suffolk County Criminal Lawyer it is the combination of these separately charged, enumerated sex crimes, which act as the underlying offenses and aggravating factors.
 Consequently, the indictment provides ample notice of all the crimes of which defendant stands accused, including Predatory Sexual Assault.

 Second, the defendant contends that the People failed to state a crime or offense in charging Predatory Sexual Assault and must be rejected because defendant is entitled to discovery, in the form of a bill of particulars, which will act to clarify any ambiguities defendant may claim existing in the indictment qua document.